Language Disorders cont.

 means of teaching and performing in class.

-Considering that a child with a language disorder has
+Considering that a child with language difficulty has

-it is no wonder that the classroom can be a very confusing place for
+is no wonder that the classroom can be a very confusing place for these children.

 Communication skills are at the heart of the education experience.